The Zoho Sign delivery sends a resulting document to Zoho Sign for signing.

 You’ll need to purchase one of the Zoho Sign API plans to be able to use all available features of the delivery.

 You may want to set recipients dynamically for each document.
-In this case, you can use tokens inside the Email field.
+In this case, you can use tokens in the Email field.
 Data passed to the process will define who will receive the document.

 {